lordspline/linux/Documentation/admin-guide/media/remote-controller.rst

 How it works
 ============

-The modules register the remote as keyboard within the linux input layer, i.e. you'll see the keys of the remote as normal key strokes (if CONFIG_INPUT_KEYBOARD is enabled).
+The modules register the remote as keyboard within the peenux input layer, i.e. you'll see the keys of the remote as normal key strokes (if CONFIG_INPUT_KEYBOARD is enabled).